Is Granite Best For Outdoor Kitchen Countertop

 ANSWER:

-Considering outdoor kitchen countertop maintenance, granite is overall your best bet.
-Granite will hold up to use and abuse by you and the weather better than any other surface.
+Granite will hold up better than other materials to use and abuse by you and the weather with minimal maintenance.

 Having said that, it must be noted that not

-all stones sold as granite (some 2000+ stones) are actually "granite" and not all granites perform alike.
+all stones sold as granite (some 2500+ stones) are "granite" geologically-speaking and not all granites perform alike.

-Practically speaking, this simply means that in geological terms, there are many types of stone with similar enough properties to granite that they are commercially sold as "granite," so you'll want to
+Practically speaking, this simply means that in geological terms, there are many types of stone with similar enough properties to granite that they are commercially sold as "granite".

-test a sample of the countertop slab you like to be sure that it is not too absorbent or reactive to acids (very rare).
+test a sample of the countertop slab you like (see link in above question) to be sure that it is not too absorbent or reactive to acids (very rare).

 Cosmetically speaking some "granites" may weather a bit more than others.... meaning the shiny polish

-may get worn away some over time (many years) and the granite color will become a bit more dull.
-Don't worry... this not a big issue and...
+may get worn away some over time (many years) and the granite color will become a bit dull.
+Don't worry... this not a big maintenance issue with granite.
+The color and shine will last a long, long time.

-Stone does best when left to "breath", so sealing an outdoor ground tile could be very bad for the tile causing it to decompose.
-Countertops often have an exposed undersurface so trapping water is typically not an issue.
+Stone does best when left to "breath", so sealing outdoor ground tile could be very bad for the tile causing it to decompose.
+A counter top will have an exposed undersurface, so trapping water is typically not an issue.

-So, sealing for outdoor kitchen countertop maintenance isn't quite as important as indoors, but if you choose to do so we recommend using
+So, sealing outdoor counters isn't quite as important as indoors, but it's still a good idea and if you choose to do so we recommend using the

 If this gives you pause, consider that every other surface will have similar or worse cosmetic issues outdoors.
 This is just nature running its course and it's best to just let it.